-Bus route numbers are found on your ID card.
+Bus route numbers are found on student ID cards.
 If you must change a route, go to the Dean's Office at least two days before the change should take place.
 Buses will depart at 2:30 p.m. for all students.

-STUDENT PARKING 2006-2007
+STUDENT PARKING 2007-2008